Wheezr/CallOfCthulhuCharacterCreator/README.md

-# Call of Cthulhu Character Creator
+# Mage the Ascension Character Creator

-Let's be honest, the character creator for Call of Cthulhu on DHole's House sucks.
-This project is an attempt to make it better.
+There is no online character creator for the TTRPG Mage the Ascension, so the goal of this project is to make one and one that doesn't suck.
+Currently, the goal of this project is to get a working website that has the basic functionalities without much embellishments.

 Current goals: